Guns N’ Roses release new version of November Rain with 50-piece orchestra

 Meanwhile, the man himself waits nearby, dressed in black jeans, T-shirt and mirrored shades, his look offset by a backwards baseball cap before swapping it for what’s in the box for the benefit of his latest Kerrang! photoshoot.
 Given these surroundings, our reunion with the Guns N’ Roses totem, platinum-selling solo force and one-time riffing foil to Michael Jackson seems reassuringly appropriate.
 It’s somewhat akin to strolling into London Zoo only to discover that David Attenborough is hanging out with the armadillos.

 And there’s plenty to discuss, too.
-In a lifetime so far spanning 56 years, the man born as Saul Hudson has rewritten the rulebook, first with the stadium-sized, hard rock hand grenade of Guns N’ Roses, before forming supergroup Velvet Revolver last decade.
-Most recently (in 2018) his solo project, Slash Featuring Myles Kennedy And The Conspirators, released their latest studio album, Living The Dream, which followed on the heels of a two-year reunion tour with Axl Rose and co.
+In his lifetime so far, the man born as Saul Hudson has rewritten the rulebook, first with the stadium-sized, hard rock hand grenade of Guns N’ Roses, before forming supergroup Velvet Revolver last decade.
+Then there’s his solo project, Slash Featuring Myles Kennedy And The Conspirators, which followed on the heels of a reunion tour with Axl Rose and co.
 Being a workaholic has come easily to him, he says, although the job has occasionally taken its toll.

 “So, fame: yeah, I didn’t know how to process it,” he says.
 “I didn’t know what to do with it.
 I ended up being really secluded, and drinking and drugging myself to death.
 So it was time to go back to work…”

 What were you like back in the days of Appetite For Destruction?